-United Way – Food, Shelter, and Emergency Care – Feeds those in crisis, provides shelter for those experiencing homelessness, offers refuge to victims of family violence, and comforts and supports those affected by disasters.
+United Way – Safety Net Services – Feeds those in crisis, provides shelter for those experiencing homelessness, offers refuge to victims of family violence, and comforts and supports those affected by disasters.

 United Way – 2-1-1 Help Line – Offers a free and confidential 24/7/365 telephone service for individuals and families that provides quick and easy access to information about health and human services.

 United Way – Mission United – Connects active duty military, veterans, and family members to designated resources and advocates for those with unique needs.
 This program serves those who have served.